GeetishM/Dashboard/README.md

 ## Data Insights & Analysis

-The system performs backend-level data aggregation, trend analysis, and presents them via:
+The system performs backend-level data aggregation and trend analysis, with interactive charts and tables that respond to filter selections across various datasets, presented through:

 - Bar charts for stock usage trends
 - Pie charts for material distribution
-- Line graphs for temporal usage patterns
 - Dashboard widgets for real-time metrics

 ---